Contact Mon - Fri 15:00-24:00 UTC

 UK LLPs are required to submit audited accounts, though companies earning less than GBP 5.6 million can apply for an audit exemption

-All UK LLPs must file and annual return and annual accounts to the UK Inland Revenue every year no matter if a company has traded or not.
+All UK LLPs must file an annual return and annual accounts to the UK Inland Revenue every year no matter if a company has traded or not.
 The LLP must prepare and submit a summary of its current member together with the filing fee.

 All UK companies must make appropriate records of accounts and must be filed with the Register of Companies and the Inland Revenue.
 Designated LLP members must sign the accounts.
 UK LLP’s annual accounting reference date will be the last day of the month in which the company was incorporated.
 There are some provisions that exist where small LLP’s may submit abridged accounts and need not submit full accounting records.